 San said nothing.
 All his concentration was on trying to maintain calm in the face of the panic he was suddenly feeling.
 His heart was hammering as if he had been running laps around the ship.
 He reminded himself that there was no way they could be infected from here.
 Even if the plague managed to escape the confines of the unfortunate Michigan, no microbe was a match for The Fallingstar’s biofilters and shields.
 At least, no microbe he knew of.
 San told himself that he was being ridiculous.
 But his body didn’t get the message, and his heart continued to race.
 He took a deep breath and let it out slowly, counting the meters of empty space between himself and the plague ship.

 “According to the date on the message, they’ve only been out here a few days,” Mennosha said.
-“That plague takes months to kill its victims.
-Isn’t there something we can do for them?”
+“And that plague takes months to kill its victims.
+Isn’t there something we can do for them, Captain?”

-“I would if we could, Mennosha.
+“I will if we can manage it, Mennosha.
 I feel very sorry for them.
 Is there a cure?”

 “If there is, Naleth will know.”